The University of Waterloo’s Board of Governors has approved the construction of a new $88-million Engineering 7 (E7) building.

-The Conrad Business, Entrepreneurship and Technology Centre will relocate to E7, where Faculty and mentors will offer a new entrepreneurship option.
+The Conrad School of Entrepreneurship and Business will relocate to E7, where Faculty and mentors will offer a new entrepreneurship option.
 The building will have dedicated study and social spaces for students, lecture halls and entrepreneurial support areas, along with areas for student teams to prototype their Capstone Design projects.

 Educating the engineer of the future